- Explain the significance, features, and consequences of gastrulation and organogenesis in early animal development

 In vertebrates, one of the primary steps during organogenesis is the formation of the nervous system.
 Interestingly, the nervous system originates from ectodermal, not mesodermal tissue.
 During the formation of the neural system, induction causes some cells at the edge of the ectoderm to become epidermis cells.
 The remaining cells in the center form the neural plate, which will go on to form the nervous system.

 Immediately beneath the neural plate is a rod-shaped mesodermal structure called the notochord.
 The notochord signals the neural plate cells to fold over to form a tube called the neural tube, as illustrated below.
-During later development, the notochord will disappear (it goes on to help form the spongy discs between the vertebrae), and the neural tube will give rise to the brain and the spinal cord.
+During later development, the notochord will disappear (it goes on to form part of the spongy discs between the vertebrae), and the neural tube will give rise to the brain and the spinal cord.

 This video describes signaling from the notochord that results in neural tube formation: